raspberrypilearning/olympic-rings/en/step_3.md

 --- /task ---

 Now do the same for the ring with the variable of 3.
-**Tip** The hex code to use for black is #000000
+**Tip**: The hex code to use for black is #000000.

 --- task ---

-+ Duplicate the if-then block again.
+Duplicate the if-then block again.

-+ Change the starting location.
+Change the starting location.

-+ Change the angle that it starts on.
+Change the angle that it starts with.

-+ Also change the colour to black (hex code #000000).
+Also change the colour to black (hex code #000000).

 ```blocks3
 +if <(rings) = (3)> then